Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 1. The device doesn't have the "don't use for automapping" flag set (this flag is set by the driver)
 2. Is a valid FAT12 or FAT16 partition (only FAT12 when booting in MSX-DOS 1 mode)
-3. Has the "active" flag set in the partition table (this can be set using [FDISK](#35-the-built-in-partitioning-tool))
+3. Has the "active" flag set in the partition table (the most significant bit in the first byte of the partition table entry; this can be set using [FDISK](#35-the-built-in-partitioning-tool))
 4. No drives have been already mapped to partitions in the same device

 If no partitions are found that meet all three conditions, then the search is started over, but this time skipping the "active" flag check.
 If this fails again, absolute sector 0 of the device is checked (to see if the device doesn't have partitions but holds a valid FAT filesystem) as a last resort before leaving the drive unmapped.